sail-sg/Attention-Sink/README.md

 </p>

 Finally, we scale up the model size to 1B parameters and find still no attention sink and massive activations.
+By default, we use 8 GPUs to run the following scripts

 ```shell
 bash scripts/run_defaults_1b.sh